graphql-python/graphene/docs/types/objecttypes.rst

 Changing the name
 -----------------

-By default the type name in the GraphQL schema will the same as the class name that defines the ``ObjectType``.
+By default the type name in the GraphQL schema will be the same as the class name that defines the ``ObjectType``.
 This can be changed by setting the ``name`` property on the ``Meta`` class: